TNDC2002/PEproject/documents/report.md

 - Further Admin's Interface

   - Despite implementing an admin checking function and establishing a conducive work environment within the database for administrators, we currently lack dedicated admin interfaces for them to efficiently operate and moderate the system.
 To address this limitation, it is crucial to develop a comprehensive admin interface that offers an extensive range of functionalities.
 The interface should provide an overview of user information and rental details, enabling administrators to gain insights and perform necessary actions.
-Examples of these actions include the ability to ban or unban users, disable specific movies from being rented or viewed, and execute other administrative tasks.
+Examples of these actions include the ability to ban or un-ban users, disable specific movies from being rented or viewed, and execute other administrative tasks.
 By providing a robust and user-friendly admin interface, we empower administrators with the tools they need to effectively carry out their responsibilities and streamline their workflow.

 - Interactive Movie Discussion